 If you would like to know more about the information contained in this report, please contact Charles A. Fochs at (920) 853-3556.
-The Village Board meets the 2nd Tuesday of every month at the Village Hall located at 26 N. 6th St. These meetings are open to the public and allow you to keep abreast of the activities being undertaken by the water utility and allows for your input on the decisions being made.
+The Village Board meets the 2nd Tuesday of each month at the Village Hall located at 26 N. 6th St. These meetings are open to the public and allow you to keep abreast of the activities being undertaken by the water utility and allows for your input on all decisions being made.
+Notices for every meeting are posted in 3 public places, on the village's website at www.villageofhilbert.com and on our facebook page.